Yamarik1/CMSC447-RPG-04/RPGClass/README.txt

 6. Use 'py manage.py runserver' in terminal, and then add '/homepage/' to the url.
 7. To run tests, use 'python manage.py test homepage' to see the tests run.

+things to add to project(login):
+    settings:
+        in templates in 'DIRS' array:- str(BASE_DIR.joinpath('login'))
+        add LOGIN_REDIRECT_URL = 'homepage/' at the very bottom of settings add LOGOUT_REDIRECT_URL = '/' at the bottom of settings

+    urls.py:
+        in urlpatterns - path('accounts/', include('django.contrib.auth.urls'))

+    to run test:
+        1)